Welcome to the LL.M. in U.S. Law program!

 Admissions Suggestions: There are some apartment properties that are easier and more convenient for international students.
 We suggest looking at these properties first:

-1. LaSalle Apartments - On the skyway (meaning you won't have to walk outside in the winter), convenient location, located next to the YMCA Gym and residents have access.
+1. LaSalle Apartments - On the skyway (meaning you won't have to walk outside in the winter), convenient location, located near the YMCA Gym and residents are able to purchase discounted memberships.

 2. Laurel Village: Walking distance to the School of Law, multiple buildings and living options to choose from that range in size and cost, well managed and right across from a grocery store.

 Need help finding a place?
-Start with these resources:
+Start with the Admissions office:

 Apartment Finder-St. Paul